 This means that the list indicates which crops tend to be treated with the highest volume and variety of pesticides and doesn't go so far as to definitively say which ones are the riskiest from a human health perspective.

 Here is the most recent list:

 - Bell and hot peppers

-As is the case every year, you'll notice that most of 2021's "cleanest" produce has a tough outer peel, husk, or shell that is removed prior to eating, negating some of the pesticide risks:
+As is the case every year, you'll notice that most of 2022's "cleanest" produce has a tough outer peel, husk, or shell that is removed prior to eating.
+Makes sense!